🚀 What’s Next.js and Why Should You Get Excited?

 npm run build

-# Start production server locally
+# Test production build locally

 npm run start